Skip to Content

 You do not need previous qualifications in communication management to study a Master of Management.

 Massey University’s business and management studies ranks in the top 250 and communication and media studies ranks in the top 200 world-wide (by QS (Quacquarelli Symonds) rankings).
-We are also ranked in the top 150 universities worldwide for business administration programmes by the ShanghaiRanking's Global Ranking of Academic Subjects.

 You will learn from our business experts - Massey University is the largest and one of the most highly respected management schools in New Zealand.
 You will be joining the longest standing marketing school in the country, with internationally-ranked academics.